erasmus-without-paper/ewp-specs-architecture/README.md

 On the other side, to be able to identify the HEI being called, **the receiver MUST uniquely associate an API with a URL (endpoint)**.

-Manifests that don't respect above requirements SHOULD NOT be accepted in the network.
+Manifests that don't respect above requirements MUST NOT be accepted in the network.

 <a name='network-topologies'></a>